Who We Are

 Upon completion of our program, students will be able to:

-- Apply an interdisciplinary approach to the study of food through the lenses of culture, history, politics and economics.
+- Apply an interdisciplinary approach to understand the cultural, political, and economic aspects of the food system.

-- Possess the knowledge and skill to discuss with fluency issues related to food sovereignty, sustainability, ethics and culture.
+- Demonstrate their knowledge to discuss with fluency issues related to food sovereignty, sustainability, ethics and culture.

 - Assess policies that shape the food landscape, addressing questions of equity and preserving cultural values.